tleen/fullstackme-talk-webpack/_slides/intro.md

 # What is Webpack

-Its the natural next step in web bundling tools.
+It was the natural next step in web bundling tools.

+Now its everything.